 Our second area of focus is the development of novel compounds that target the NMDA receptor.
-The first product candidate selected for development from this program is SAGE-718, an oxysterol-based positive allosteric modulator of the NMDA receptor.
-Our initial areas of focus for development of SAGE-718 will be indications involving NMDA receptor hypofunction.
-Examples of these potential areas for future evaluation include certain types, aspects or subpopulations of a number of diseases such as depression, Alzheimer's disease, attention deficit hyperactivity disorder, schizophrenia, Huntington's disease, and neuropathic pain.
-We completed a Phase 1 single ascending dose trial of SAGE-718 in 2017, and plan to commence a Phase 1 multiple ascending dose trial in 2018.
+The first product candidate selected for development from this program is SAGE-718, an oxysterol-based positive allosteric modulator of the NMDA receptor, which we are exploring in certain cognition-related disorders impacted by NMDA receptor dysfunction, currently in Phase 1 development.
+Our initial areas of exploration for potential development of SAGE-718 will be indications involving NMDA receptor hypofunction.
+Indications involving NMDA receptor hypofunction include certain types, aspects or subpopulations of a number of diseases such as depression, Huntington's disease, Alzheimer's disease, attention deficit hyperactivity disorder, schizophrenia, and neuropathic pain.
+We completed a Phase 1 single ascending dose trial of SAGE-718 in 2017 and a Phase 1 multiple ascending dose trial in 2018.
+Results from these Phase 1 clinical trials of SAGE-718 demonstrated that the profile of SAGE-718 includes good oral bioavailability and a pharmacokinetic profile consistent with once-daily dosing.
+SAGE-718 was generally well-tolerated with no serious adverse events reported.
+We are continuing our SAGE-718 Phase 1 clinical program with target engagement biomarker studies in healthy volunteers, focused on electrophysiology and imaging, which are ongoing and for which we expect to report top-line results in July 2019.
+We also recently initiated a Phase 1 clinical trial to determine the safety, tolerability and pharmacokinetics of SAGE-718 in a small number of patients with early manifest Huntington's disease.
+We expect to report top-line results from this trial in the second half of 2019.

-We expect to continue our focus on allosteric modulation of the GABAA and NMDA receptor systems in the brain.
+We expect to continue our focus primarily on allosteric modulation of the GABAA and NMDA receptor systems in the brain.
 The GABAA and NMDA receptor systems are broadly accepted as impacting many psychiatric and neurological disorders, spanning disorders of mood, seizure, cognition, anxiety, sleep, pain, and movement, among others.
 We believe that we may have the opportunity to develop molecules from our internal portfolio with the goal of addressing a number of these disorders in the future.
-Our ability to identify and develop such novel CNS therapies is enabled by our proprietary chemistry platform that is centered, as a starting point, on knowledge of the chemical scaffolds of certain endogenous neuroactive steroids.
+Our ability to identify and develop such novel CNS therapies is enabled by our proprietary chemistry platform that is centered, as a starting point, on our knowledge of the chemical scaffolds of certain endogenous neuroactive steroids.
 We believe our knowledge of the chemistry and activity of allosteric modulators allows us to efficiently design molecules with different characteristics.
 This diversity enables us to regulate important properties such as half-life, brain penetration and receptor pharmacology to develop product candidates that may have the potential for better selectivity, increased tolerability, and fewer off-target side effects than either current CNS therapies or previous therapies which have failed in development.